Skip to content

 “Hi, I am a single mother in Iowa.
 I need help with [food/rent/utilities/shelter] this week.
 My ZIP code is [ZIP].
 Can you give me programs that are open now, what documents they need, and whether I should call first?”

 “I need help with heat, utilities, rent, or a shutoff notice.
 I live in [county].
-Are LIHEAP, crisis funds, or other emergency funds open?
-What should I bring, and can I apply online?”
+Are LIHEAP, crisis funds, or other emergency funds open, and what should I bring?”

 Resumen en español